 Paying attention to competitor advertising.

 A drug company had been successfully selling an injection that was effective in reducing blood sugar levels in diabetics.
-The company continued to improve their medicine, assuming it would always be an injection.
+The company continued to improve the medicine, assuming it would always be an injection.
 It was taken by surprise when a competitor released a product that was equally as effective, but which was taken in pill form.
 They lost customers to the new product.

 Why does this story demonstrate that “You don’t know what you don’t know?”
 (Select one.)